Kmeakin/walrus-report/src/10-introduction.md

 target audience:

-* A scripting language intended for small "glue" scripts will likely value low-barriers to entry and fast development time over correctness or performance.
+* A scripting language intended for small "glue" scripts will likely value low barriers to entry and fast development time over correctness or performance.
 This is exactly the trade-off made by Bash, where the lack of a type system allows any program written in any programming language to be used as a library function - when all functions communicate by reading and writing